General guidelines and suggestions for quickly getting started with the development of Apache Cordova apps for either Android, iOS and Windows.

 Choosing the right IDE for Cordova apps

 Not recommended.
-Android Studio includes no Cordova-related support whatsoever, but this does not mean you cannot use it.
-However it will increase the complexity of your Cordova apps development rather than making it easier.
+Android Studio features no Cordova-related support whatsoever, but this does not mean you cannot use it.
+However, it will increase the complexity of your Cordova apps development rather than making it easier.
 You’ll need to use the CLI (command line interface) to build and deploy your apps manually.

-The NetBeans IDE 8.2 includes sample getting started apps, however it must be tweaked to properly manage plugins.
-NetBeans is a powerful and intuitive IDE that makes it easier to manage Cordova apps, but you’ll still need to use the CLI anyway from time to time, such as to compile Release builds.
+The Apache NetBeans IDE includes sample getting started apps, however it must be tweaked to properly manage plugins.
+NetBeans is a powerful and intuitive IDE that makes it easier to manage Cordova apps, but you’ll still need to use the CLI anyway from time to time, such as to compile Release (signed) app builds.

-Visual Studio up to 2017 feature the VS Tools for Apache Cordova toolset that adds support for creating, compiling and debugging Cordova apps for either Android and Windows really easy.
-2017 features some drawbacks compared to VS 2015 in Cordova apps development.
+Visual Studio up to 2017 features the VS Tools for Apache Cordova toolset that adds support for creating, compiling and debugging Cordova apps for either Android and Windows easily.
+VS 2017 features some drawbacks compared to VS 2015 regarding Cordova apps development.

 Install Android SDK